 Minor Field Studies, MFS, is a scholarship of SEK 27,000, financed by Sida.
 The scholarship should finance a minor field study in a developing country.

 The KMH and KMA scholarships for full-time students are mainly awarded to last year students.
 Exchange students are not eligible.

-For further information about which of the scholarships you may be eligible to apply for, contact Tomas Norberg at the Student Affairs Office.
+For further information about which of the scholarships you may be eligible to apply for, please contact the administrative officer in charge, see below.